Testausserveri/challenge-fi-bot/README.md

 ### Running from source without using Docker
 If you want to run the project from source, install `Node.Js 16.13.0` or later and install project dependencies with `npm install`.
 Then just run `npm start`.
-Remember you need to run and configure a standalone MongoDB instance or use MongoDB Atlas, normally docker-compose does this for you.
+Remember, you need to run and configure a standalone MongoDB instance or use MongoDB Atlas, normally docker-compose does this for you.

 # Contributing
 Contributions are more than welcome.
 If you want to contribute, clone this repository and after you've done your magic make a new pull request.